dgraph-io/dgraph/wiki/content/deploy/index.md

 eval $(docker-machine env aws01) docker stack deploy -c docker-compose.yml dgraph
 ```
-This should run three dgraph server services(one on each VM because of the constraint we have) and one Dgraph zero service on aws01.
+This should run three Dgraph server services(one on each VM because of the constraint we have), one Dgraph zero service on aws01 and one Dgraph Ratel.
 These placement constraints(as seen in the compose file) are important so that in case of restarting any containers, swarm places the respective Dgraph Server or Zero containers on the same hosts to re-use the volumes.
 Also if you are running fewer than three hosts, make sure you use either different volumes or run dgraph-servers with ``-p p1 -w w1` options.

 {{% notice "note" %}}
-1. Ratel is not part of the stack.
-You can run ratel on your local machine and configure to point to remote cluster.
-2. This setup would create and use a local volume called `dgraph_data-volume` on the instances.
+1. This setup would create and use a local volume called `dgraph_data-volume` on the instances.
 If you plan to replace instances, you should use remote storage like [cloudstore](https://docs.docker.com/docker-for-aws/persistent-data-volumes) instead of local disk. {{% /notice %}}

 You can verify that all services were created successfully by running: